Bolus321/alx-low_level_programming/0x0D-preprocessor/README.md

-This folder containd ALX tasks on preprocessor.
-This under the session od understanding C program compilation process.
+This folder contains ALX tasks on preprocessor. under this session, we revisit the concept of understanding C program compilation process.